orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Instead, it should produce reproducible verification output:

-- the receipt analyzed,
+- the receipt analyzed
-- the tool version used,
+- the tool version used
-- the input hash,
+- the input hash
-- the declared schema,
+- the declared schema
-- the deterministic checks performed,
+- the deterministic checks performed
-- the fields present or missing,
+- the fields present or missing
-- the dependencies detected,
+- the dependencies detected
-- and the method required for another party to reproduce the same result.
+- the method required for another party to reproduce the same result

 This distinction matters because a validator that merely issues reports can recreate the same trust problem A-DAP is designed to avoid.